-- This move is purely a hinge, and your lower back will is what will drive that hinge.
+- This move is purely a hinge, and your lower back is what will support that hinge.

-You can do this exercise with just your bodyweight, or hold a dumbbell, barbell, or weight plate to load the movement.
+You can do this exercise with just your body weight, or hold a dumbbell, barbell, or weight plate to load the movement.
 You can also utilize tempo training, which has you perform slow repetitions, to induce more muscle growth in your lower back muscles.

 Benefits of the Back Extension